Jac-Zac/Self_Attention_Kernels/report/sections/introduction.typ

 The quadratic complexity of self-attention ($cal(O)(T^2 d)$ for sequence length $T$ and model dimension $d$) presents fundamental challenges:

 - *Memory bandwidth limitations*: Naive implementations repeatedly transfer large matrices between main memory and compute units
-- *Materialization costs*: The full attention matrix $bold(Q) bold(K)^top in bb(R)^(T times T)$ may exceed fast cache/SRAM capacity
+- *Not SIMD optimize*: The computation doesn't leverage SIMD instructions effectivly in the naive implementations

 Recent work like FlashAttention @dao2022flashattention demonstrates that careful algorithm-hardware co-design can achieve significant speedups (2-4× for training, 10-20× for long-context inference).
 Though I will start by simply implementing versions from my previous knowledge and then building up to more and more sophisticated tricks.

+== Additional Notes

+// TODO:

+I have to evaluate the feasibility of implmeenting all of this and possibly adding Ring Attentention @liu2023ringattentionblockwisetransformers where comunication would happen via MPI.

+Though I will first implement SIMD and CUDA versions and then review the paper on Ring Attention.